lucasvtiradentes/typed-routes/README.md

 }
 ```

-4. Use the type safe componentes instead of the default ones.
+<div>4.
+Use the type safe componentes instead of the default ones.</div>

 ```tsx
 import { TypedLink } from '@typed-routes/next';